 Tibb- Tibb offers a beautiful waterfall and cave.

-Nerak- Nerak is the base camp for the trek and is a spot for sunset, which is amazing.
+Nerak- Nerak is the base camp for the trek and is a spot for sunset, which is fantastic.

 Gyalpo – Gyalpo is a campsite located at a bend in the Zanskar River and is imposed by peaks and walls of rock faces that look artificial.

-Diploma – Dibyokma is again a campsite which offers breathtaking views of the Himalayas.
+Diploma – Dibyokma is again a campsite that offers breathtaking views of the Himalayas.

 Lingshed – It is one of the oldest villages in Ladakh and boasts awe-inspiring exquisiteness of nature.
-This region is also famous for the Lingshed Monastery, which is one of the oldest monasteries in Ladakh.
+This region is also famous for the Lingshed Monastery, one of Ladakh’s oldest monasteries.

-Most people will not think of India when it comes to trekking a frozen river.
+Most people will not think of India when trekking a frozen river.
 Most will think of Iceland or Patagonia – maybe even Antarctica.
 And, as stunning and elite as these other locations are, don’t rule out what India has to offer in terms of challenging and unique treks.

 Have you done the Chadar Trek?
 Share your experience with us here.

 Nikki Webster is a travel writer who covers how to travel while grinding a day job without breaking the bank.
 Nikki is always in search of off-the-beaten-track experiences and unique stays.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles annually and has visited 68 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com or follow along on Facebook, Pinterest, and Instagram.